neoremind/papers/MonetDB_X100_Hyper-Pipelining_Query_Execution.md

 * To handle updates, deletion list + delta columns.
 * Lightweight compression, encoding, store a column as a single-byte or two-byte integer.
-* “summary” indices, min, max of a block.
+* “summary” indices, MinMax indices on all columns.

 ## Appendix 1.
 How CPUs Work